Gaurav2543/Neural-Machine-Translation-with-Transformer/README.md

 - Development: 887 sentence pairs
 - Test: 1,305 sentence pairs

-## License

-This project is part of an academic assignment and should be used according to the course guidelines.

 ## Acknowledgments

 - Based on the "Attention is All You Need" paper